mingshanhee/mingshan-hugo-academic/content/publication/Explaining/index.md

 ---
-title: On Explaining Multimodal Hateful Meme Detection Models
+title: Decoding the Underlying Meaning of Multimodal Hateful Memes
 authors:
   - Ming Shan Hee
+  - Wen-Haw Chong
-  - Roy Ka-Wei Lee
+  - and Roy Ka-Wei Lee
-  - and Wen-Haw Chong
 author_notes: []
+publication: In *Proceedings of the ACM Web Conference 2022*
 publication_short: In *TheWebConf'2022*
 abstract: Hateful meme detection is a new multimodal task that has gained significant traction in academic and industry research communities.
 Recently,